Hierarchically hyperbolic spaces II: Combination theorems and the distance formula: Tools for studying hierarchically hyperbolic spaces

 \begin{lem} There exists $\chi$ so that $|\mathfrak S'|\leq\chi$ whenever $\mathfrak S'\subseteq\mathfrak S$ does not contain a pair of transverse elements. \end{lem}

 \begin{proof} Let $\mathfrak S'\subseteq\mathfrak S$ be a collection of pairwise non-transverse elements, and let $n$ be large enough that any collection of pairwise orthogonal (resp. pairwise $\nest$-comparable) elements of $\mathfrak S$ has cardinality at most $n$; the complexity provides such an $n$, by Definition~\ref{defn:space_with_distance_formula}.\eqref{item:dfs_complexity} and Lemma \ref{lem:pairwise_orthogonal}.
-By Ramsey's theorem, there exists $N$ so that if $|\mathfrak S'|> N$ then $\mathfrak S'$ either contains a collection of elements, of cardinality at least $n+1$, that are pairwise orthogonal elements or pairwise $\nest$-comparable.
+By Ramsey's theorem, there exists $N$ so that if $|\mathfrak S'|> N$ then $\mathfrak S'$ contains a collection of elements, of cardinality at least $n+1$, whose elements are either pairwise orthogonal or pairwise $\nest$-comparable.
 Hence, $|\mathfrak S'|\leq N$. \end{proof}

 \begin{lem}[Consistency for pairs of points] Let $x,y\in\cuco X$ and $V,W\in\mathfrak S$ satisfy $V\transverse W$ and $\dist_{ V}(x,y),\dist_{ W}(x,y)>10E$.
 Then, up to exchanging $V$ and $W$, we have $\dist_{ V}(x,\rho^W_V)\leq E$ and $\dist_{ W}(y,\rho^V_W)\leq E$. \end{lem}